Truong2003-tqd/German-credit-dataset-analysis-/README.md

 4 credit_amount         0             1 3271.
 2823.
 250 1366.
 2320.
 3972.
 18424 ▇▂▁▁▁
 5 duration              0             1   20.9    12.1     4   12    18    24     72 ▇▇▂▁▁
 ```
 The data has 183 and 394 missing values in saving_account and checking_account, respectively.
 Missing data can arise from human error, machine malfunctions or respondents' refusal to answer.
-The removal of a significant number of missing values will substantially distort the dataset; therefore, a proper imputation method is necessary to handle the missingness.
+The removal of a significant number of missing values will substantially reduce the sample size and distort the underlying patterns; therefore, a proper imputation method is necessary to handle the missingness.
 An appropriate method is selected based on the types of missingness, defined in the table below.
 | Missing Randomness        | Definition                                                                                                                 |
 |--------------------------------|-------------------------------------------------------------------------------------------------------------------------------|
 | **Missing Completely at Random (MCAR)** | The missingness occurs at random, and its pattern cannot be explained by observed or unobserved data points.             |